 Previously Richard has been Managing Director of a retail business and held board positions in sales, marketing, commercial and finance.
 His commercial experience spans sectors including banking, retail, music, film, fast moving consumer goods (FMCG) and engineering, and he is also a qualified accountant.

 Richard joined the Board of World Vision UK in May 2011 and is a member of Policy & Programmes Committee and Organisational Effectiveness and Remuneration Committee.

 Mark Parsons is Head of Regional Engagement, SME Banking at Natwest and the Royal Bank of Scotland Group (RBS).
 He has held a number of public affairs roles including Head of Corporate Banking Public Affairs at RBS and Public Affairs Policy Advisor at the London Stock Exchange Plc.
-Prior to this, Mark was a Parliamentary Adviser to William Hague MP and Head of the Political Section at Conservative Central Office.

 He has a background in International development policy having been an adviser to the Shadow Secretary of State for International Development between 1999-2001.